-- Nikhef, Amsterdam, The Netherlands ("Nikhef") - UKRI-STFC Rutherford Appleton Laboratory, Didcot, Oxfordshire, UK ("RAL") - Ethniko Diktyo Erevnas Technologias GRNET, Athens, Greece ("GRNET")
+- Nikhef, Amsterdam, The Netherlands ("Nikhef") - UKRI-STFC Rutherford Appleton Laboratory, Didcot, Oxfordshire, UK ("RAL") - National Infrastructures for Research and Technology Ethniko Diktyo Erevnas Technologias-GRNET, Athens, Greece ("GRNET")

 The Operating Partners shall each designate an Administrator responsible to the PMA for the operation of their issuing instance, one or more Operators responsible for the Service, and one representative to the Operations Coordination Team.
 A single person may hold one or more of these roles; specifically, the Administrator may be (but is not necessarily) the representative on the Operations Coordination Team.